 Rathburn Road East and Ponytrail Drive are currently served by MiWay Route 20 with 14 bus stops along the road corridors.

-The City reviewed the existing MiWay infrastructure along the road corridors and identified potential transit stop improvements.
+The City reviewed the existing MiWay infrastructure along the road corridors and identified transit stop improvements.

-The City will implement transit stop improvements as part of this project.
+The following renderings are of transit stop improvements the City is making as part of this project.

 The City completed a noise assessment along both road corridors and identified gaps in the noise wall infrastructure.